 .

-Test sign-in with Facebook's test users
+Test sign-in with Facebook's test usersβ

 You can use the accounts of the test, developer, and admin users to test sign-in with the related app under both development and live app modes.

-You can also set the app to "live mode" by switching modes so that any Facebook user can sign in with the app.
+You can also take the app live directly so that any Facebook user can sign in with the app.

 - In the app dashboard page, click the sidebar -> "Roles" -> "Test Users".